saisaurav78/saisaurav78/README.md

 # 💫 About Me:
-**Hi there! 👋**<br><br>I'm Sai Sowrav, a recent Chemical Engineering graduate with a passion for development and technology.
-I enjoy working on diverse projects and exploring new technologies to build innovative solutions.<br><br>- 💼 **Currently working on:** Developing the A2ZKart ecommerce site to enhance user experience, exploring advanced features, and working on a Python game project.<br>- 🔭 **I’m currently learning:** Full-stack development, modern technologies, and game development techniques.<br>- 🌱 **Looking to collaborate on:** Exciting development projects where I can contribute my skills and continue to learn.<br>- 📫 **How to reach me:** [Email Me](mailto:andukurisaisowrav7@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sai-sowrav-andukuri/).<br><br>Feel free to check out my repositories, and let's connect if you’re interested in collaborating on innovative projects!<br>
+## Hi there 👋
+### I'm **Sai Sowrav**
+#### A recent Chemical Engineering graduate with a strong passion for development and technology.

+I enjoy working on diverse projects and exploring new technologies to build innovative solutions.

+- 💼 **Currently working on:**
+  Developing the **A2ZKart** ecommerce site to enhance user experience, exploring advanced features, and working on a Python game project.

+- 🔭 **I’m currently learning:**
+  Data Structures & Algorithms, modern web technologies, and game development techniques.

+- 🌱 **Looking to collaborate on:**
+  Exciting development projects where I can contribute my skills and continue to learn.

+- 📫 **How to reach me:**
+  [**Email Me**](mailto:andukurisaisowrav7@gmail.com) or connect with me on [**LinkedIn**](https://www.linkedin.com/in/sai-sowrav-andukuri/).

+Feel free to explore my repositories, and let’s connect if you’re interested in collaborating! ✌️

 ## 🌐 Socials: